ARMmbed/mbed-os-5-docs/docs/tools/testing/testing_greentea.md

 #### Running a test while debugging

-Assuming your test was exported correctly to your IDE, build the project, and load it onto your target via your debugger.
+Assuming your test was exported correctly to your IDE, build the project and load it onto your target by using your debugger.

-Bring the target out of reset, and run the program.
+Bring the target out of reset and run the program.
 Your target waits for the test tools to send a synchronizing character string over the serial port.
 Do not run the `mbed test` commands because that will attempt to flash the device, which you've already done with your IDE.

-Instead, you can use the underlying test tools to drive the test. [`htrun`](https://github.com/ARMmbed/htrun) is the tool you need to use in this case.
-Install the requirements for Mbed OS also installs `htrun`.
-You can also intall `htrun` by running `pip install mbed-host-tests`.
+Instead, you can use the underlying test tools to drive the test. [`htrun`](https://github.com/ARMmbed/htrun) is the tool you need to use in this scenario.
+Installing the requirements for Mbed OS also installs `htrun`.
+You can also install `htrun` by running `pip install mbed-host-tests`.

 First, find your target's serial port by running the following command: